 According to HubSpot:

 - Firms with a blog full of content get more leads than firms without it.
 If your company has fewer than 60 pages of content, it will get about 5 leads per month.
 Firms with over 300 pages of content get an average of 74 leads.
 That’s a 15x increase.

 - Inbound marketing costs 62% less when generating leads.
-An average leads will cost $243 instead of $373 like it costs with traditional outbound marketing efforts.
+An average lead will cost $243 instead of $373 as it costs with traditional outbound marketing efforts.